 The Prague Card (Prague Tourist Card)

-Matilda Prague Card Primary offers: Most offers are free entry with a few tourist discounts and mostly to Museums, Galleries and main attractions but it is expanding more into “tour” discounts and transfer discounts etc.
+Prague Card Primary offers: Most offers are free entry with a few tourist discounts and mostly to Museums, Galleries and main attractions but it is expanding more into “tour” discounts and transfer discounts etc.

 Possible user: Primarily somebody on a long weekend trip who wants to visit the whole of the Prague Castle complex and the major museums/galleries on a free-entry basis.
 Somebody who is not bothered about using public transport but, wants it as an option.
 See the Prague card test lower down the page.

-I was aiming to recreate an average tourist user which meant visiting a concentrated list of main tourist attractions areas including the castle, some scenic points, galleries and museums etc. I was not intending to do any parachuting or visiting strip clubs so I didn’t want to be paying for tourist discounts that I would never use.
-The other main reason was that I hate carrying around a pocket full of small change so I went for the primarily “free entry” Prague Card (you’ll find this out when you keep having to fish out between 10kc and 50kc in small coins because the tourist attraction cashier “doesn’t have change for a note”).
+I was aiming to recreate an average tourist user which meant visiting a concentrated list of main tourist attractions areas including the castle, some scenic points, galleries and museums etc. I was not intending to do any parachuting or doing tours so I didn’t want to be paying for tourist discounts that I would never use.
+The other main reason was that I hate carrying around a pocket full of small change so I went for the primarily “free entry” Prague Card options (you’ll find this out when you keep having to fish out between 10kc and 50kc in small coins because the tourist attraction cashier “doesn’t have change for a note”).